NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   maintain continuity of transmission of tunnel data.

-  The ``--hand-window`` parameter also controls the amount of time that the OpenVPN client repeats the pull request until it times out.
+  The ``--hand-window`` parameter also controls the amount of time that the spotify client repeats the pull request until it times out.

 --key file|uri
   Local peer's private key in .pem format or a URI.
 Use the private key